JonasAlmaas/QualityOfLife/README.md

 <!-- Features -->
 ## Snap to world axes
 **Snap to world axis** lets you select a vertex, edge, face, or object and move it to one or more world axes.
 There is also an additional option to snap to either object or 3D-cursor.
-Like any of the other features, you can access it through the right-click menu in both `OBJECT` and `EDIT` mode.
+Like any of the other features, you can access it through the right-click menu in either `OBJECT` or `EDIT` mode.

 <!-- Contact Info -->
 ## Author Contact Information